What is submissions documentation?

 Submissions Documentation includes all of the materials in your submission that help us to understand your work before playing the game.
-Examples of documentation are your artistic statement, your team description, your game screenshots and video of a play through of the game.
+Examples of documentation are your artistic statement, your team description, and video of a play through of the game.
 Because we do not have the resources to play each and every game submitted to our events (this is especially true of special format games), we rely heavily on documentation for the first phases of juror evaluation.
 Much like applying for an arts residency, documentation serves as the first impression of your work and a way for our jurors to get an understanding of the piece of art under consideration.

 What is an artistic statement and how important is it?